carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 > ## To use or not to use Excel
 >
-> Excel file format `.xlsx` is now an open, it is widely used and supported by external libraries
+> Excel file format `.xlsx` is now open, widely used and supported by external libraries
-> and thus it could be considered interoperable, and nowadays it is admissible as being FAIR.
+> and thus it could be considered interoperable.
+Nowadays it is admissible as being FAIR.
 >
-> However, plain text files like coma or tab separated values (.csv, .tsv) can be accessed without
+> However, plain text files like comma or tab separated values (.csv, .tsv) can be accessed without
 > any special software.
-Data in a CSV file can also be easily imported into other formats
+Data in a CSV file can also easily be imported into other formats
 > and environments, such as SQLite and R. We’re not tied to a certain version of a certain
 > expensive program when we work with CSV files,
 > so it’s a good format to work with for maximum portability and endurance.
-> If such files are handled only with text editors or programmatically (R, python)
+> If such files are handled only with text editors or programmatically (R, Python)
-> then they are safer option as prevent autoformating issues described before.
+> then they are a safer option as they prevent the autoformatting issues described before.
 >
 > If you analyse your data with R or python, or you know that your data are meant
 > to be processed that way
 > you should be using text formats whenever possible and as soon as you capture your data.
 >
-> However, if you only use Excel, and so does your community, just keep using it.
+> However, if you only use Excel and so does your community, just keep using it.
-> Just be aware of possible pitfalls, especially when working with genes(protein)' names(accession numbers).
+> Just be aware of the possible pitfalls discussed, especially when working with gene or protein names and accession numbers.
 >
 >
 {: .callout}